 There are rumours circulating around the internet that the script for Doctor Mordrid originally started out as the script for a film based on Marvel Comics sorcerer superhero Doctor Strange.
 It is claimed that Bands had had the film rights to the comic-book for several years but were unable to get the project off the ground.
 The influence of the comic-book on the film is unmistakeable.
 Change the names of the title characters, give Jeffrey Combs a pencil-thin mustache and Doctors Mordrid and Strange would be virtually identical.
-As himself, Doctor Strange has made several film appearances with the quite good tv pilot Dr Strange (1978) starring Peter Hooten and the animated Doctor Strange (2007), while the character has been mentioned as a possibility for a film adaptation a number of times during the 2000s with Guillermo Del Toro having signed on at one point to finally emerge as part of the Marvel Comics takeover of the world as the upcoming Doctor Strange (2016) directed by Scott Derrickson and starring Benedict Cumberbatch.
+As himself, Doctor Strange has made several film appearances with the quite good tv pilot Dr Strange (1978) starring Peter Hooten and the animated Doctor Strange (2007), while the character has been mentioned as a possibility for a film adaptation a number of times during the 2000s, finally emerging as part of the Marvel Comics takeover of the world with Doctor Strange (2016) directed by Scott Derrickson and starring Benedict Cumberbatch.

 However, in the words of screenwriter C. Courtney Joyner, this is not the case.
 Charles Band never owned the rights to Doctor Strange and no such script was ever written.
 Band however was a huge Marvel Comics fan.
 He had hired legendary comic-book artist Jack Kirby, the creator of Captain America, various Marvel titles and DCs New Gods, to develop the concepts and artwork for several films.
 One of these was for Dr Mortalis, a sorcerer hero.
 The film started as about 3-4 pieces of artwork and Joyner developed the script out from there, attempting to get the Kirby feel and with the notion of Marvels Dr Strange conscious at the back of his mind.
 Says Joyner of the finished result: In the light of the unbelievable superhero movies being made today, something like Doctor Mordrid is just a scruffy little footnote to the genre but I really am proud that I wrote a script directly from material that originated with The King of Komics.
 Ive been a fan of Jack Kirbys forever, and this movie is a direct connection to him, even if its origins seem a bit Strange!